 Twenty-four vessel surveys were completed during the 2022/23 field season.
 Five of these surveys were considered nearshore, and 19 were defined as mid-shelf.
 In total, 49 baleen whale sightings, including 33 sightings of humpback whales composed of 48 individuals, 9 sightings of North Atlantic right whales composed of 36 individuals, and 7 sightings of fin whales composed of 13 individuals, occurred during the 2022/23 field season.
 There were 8 aerial surveys completed during the 2022/23 field season.
-In total, there were 12 sightings of baleen whales, including 6 North Atlantic right whale sightings composed of 18 individuals, 3 fin whale sightings composed of 4 individuals, and 3 humpback whale sightings composed of 3 individuals.
+In total, there were 15 sightings of baleen whales, including 7 North Atlantic right whale sightings composed of 18 individuals, 3 fin whale sightings composed of 4 individuals, and 3 humpback whale sightings composed of 3 individuals.
 There was also a single sighting of 9 individual sperm whales (Physeter macrocephalus) on the aerial survey that extended out to deep waters past the shelf break in association with an offshore vessel survey (see A. Engelhaupt et al. 2024).
-Two satellite tags were deployed on humpback whales, two CATS tags were deployed on North Atlantic right whales, and two CATS tags were deployed on humpback whales.
+Two satellite tags were deployed on humpback whales.
 One biopsy sample was also collected from a tagged humpback whale (Table 1).